ToSMaverick/Python-Scripts/Readme.md

-# Porsche HACCP Export to Rieber
+# Useful Python Scripts

 ## Overview

-This [Windows Service using Python](https://metallapan.se/post/windows-service-pywin32-pyinstaller) grabs the menu plan data via trigger and exports it to Rieber's Check HACCP.
+This Repo contains a few useful scripts that I needed at some point.

-## Getting started and building
+## Getting started

 ```cmd
 # Create venv: